I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 Introduction

 On June 16, 2026, a new Amazon S3 feature called "S3 Annotations" was announced.
-It is a feature that allows you to attach up to 1,000 custom metadata items (annotations) to S3 objects, each up to 1 MB in size.
+This feature allows you to attach up to 1,000 custom metadata items (annotations), each up to 1 MB, to S3 objects.

 A comparison with conventional S3 metadata is shown below.